ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - EC2 Launch type:
     - Launch Docker containers on AWS = Launch ECS Tasks on ECS Clusters.
-    - EC2 Launch type: you must provision & maintain the infrastructure (EC2 instances)
+    - EC2 Launch type: you must provision and maintain the infrastructure (EC2 instances)
     - Each EC2 instance must run the ECS agent to register in the ECS Cluster.
     - AWS takes care of staring/stopping containers.
   - Fargate Launch type: